KAZIcodes/Spotify-Playlist-Migration-Tool-Using-Node.js/README.md

 >
 > 1. First create an app in [developer.spotify.com](http://developer.spotify.com) and get client ID and client secret and place them in the code in place of variables with the same names.
 > 2. In the app you created at  [developer.spotify.com](http://developer.spotify.com)  you should copy and paste the redirect URI from the code which is http://localhost:3000/callback ; but you can change the port which is 3000 to any other random number other than the commons like 443(https port) but note that you should change the port in any part of the code that it’s mentioned.
+> 3. Add the emails of the accounts you want to move from or move to in the settings of the app you just created at the spotify developer website; You can add up to 25 accounts and this limit is because of the app you created is not in extended quota mode(search for it in the context of Spotify API).
-> 3. Download the files from the repository and place them in a directory(folder) and then install the modules used in the code(mentioned below) using npm(make sure to have Node.js and it’s package manager npm installed already) and the terminal in the directory.
+> 4. Download the files from the repository and place them in a directory(folder) and then install the modules used in the code(mentioned below) using npm(make sure to have Node.js and it’s package manager npm installed already) and the terminal in the directory.
-> 4. Use `node app.js` command in the directory to run the program.
+> 5. Use `node app.js` command in the directory to run the program.
-> 5. Follow the instructions in the running program :)
+> 6. Follow the instructions in the running program :)

 > **Modules Used :**
 >